 3. Donkey Kong Country (SNES)

 It is difficult to overstate how big a revelation this game was back in 1994.
 With the Nintendo 64 delayed and the Super Nintendo already several years old, Donkey Kong Country was the shot in the arm Nintendo needed to stay relevant!
 The graphics engine (developed with similar technology to Jurassic Park dinosaurs!) was just insane at the time, and utterly captivating, to say nothing of the delightful gameplay!
 The game was clever, easy to control, challenging but not too much so, and bursting at the seems with color and colorful ideas.
+My young daughters love watching me play this game, and always ask for “the water level” so they can listen to Aquatic Ambience!
+It was a cultural phenomena that’s still so nostalgic today.
 And I can’t believe Rare got it to run decently on Game Boy Color!

 2. Donkey Kong Country: Tropical Freeze

 Honestly, this game and the ever elusive “Zelda Wii U” were the reasons I wanted to buy a Wii U console!
 As you already well know, I enjoyed Donkey Kong Country Returns, but felt a few elements were lacking.
 The trailers for this game looked like an improvement across the board, and lo and behold, it was!